burhanuddinezzy/CIMD-Cloud-Infrastructure-Monitoring-Database/README.md

 ## Data Ingestion (Telegraf):
 Brief description of scripts/ methods for pupulating db with data (TO BE ADDED; Data Ingestion will be done with Telegraf)

-## Potential Use Cases:
-Expand on the "Unique Geospatial Advantage" section by providing more specific and compelling use cases that your CIMD enables.
-Think about how different industries could leverage this detailed data.
-Examples:
-Telecommunications: Real-time network performance monitoring with precise geographic location of network nodes for faster troubleshooting and optimization.
-Logistics: Tracking the performance and health of servers located in different warehouses or along transportation routes, correlated with delivery times and potential bottlenecks.
-Smart Cities: Monitoring the infrastructure of smart city devices (e.g., traffic sensors, environmental monitors) with precise location data for efficient management and maintenance.
-Disaster Recovery: Identifying the geographic location of impacted infrastructure during outages for targeted recovery efforts.

 ## Future Enhancements:
 TO BE ADDED IN THE FUTURE (Project is still in progress)